SmartterHealth/Virtual-Rounding/v2/README.md

 ## Prerequisites

+### Admin Access:

-- Access to a Global Administrator account (for Application Consent)
+Access to a Global Administrator account (for Application Consent)

+### Licensing:

+Appropriate licensing for this solution may vary depending on your current agreement and configuration of the virtual rounding solution.
+Please contact your Microsoft account team for accurate licensing requirement information.

+Depending on the use of agreement, the following is one example of a licensing solution for virtual rounding:

+- Microsoft Teams License for each Patient Room account - minimum of F3 required.
-- Power Apps per app or per user plan for all users who will access the app (not Patient Room accounts).
+- Power Automate per flow license for all users who will access the app (not Patient Room accounts).
-  - Trials are available.
-Please contact your Microsoft Account representative.
-  - Version 1 of Virtual Rounding is still supported and maintained, and does not require this amount of licensing.
+- Version 1 of Virtual Rounding is still supported and maintained and does not require this additional licensing.
-- Enough Office 365 Licenses for each Patient Room account (any License SKU that includes Microsoft Teams and Exchange Online [plan 1 or 2]; If needed, please contact your Microsoft Account team for the E1 trial available during COVID-19)
 - Optional: EM+S licenses for management of Patient Room devices and identities

 # Configuration